Black Women and The Glass Cliff Effect

 Additionally, there must be a cultural shift in how we perceive leadership failures.
 Rather than attributing failure to the individual, it is essential to recognize the structural and situational factors at play.
 This understanding can foster a more supportive environment for Black women in leadership, allowing them to thrive rather than merely survive.

-In conclusion, the glass cliff is a critical issue that disproportionately impacts Black women in leadership roles.
+The glass cliff is a critical issue that disproportionately impacts Black women in leadership roles.
 By recognizing and addressing the systemic biases and challenges associated with this phenomenon, we can create a more equitable and supportive professional landscape.
 It is time for organisations to not only place Black women in leadership positions but to also equip them with the tools and support necessary to succeed.
 Only then can we dismantle the glass cliff and build a truly inclusive and diverse leadership framework.

 I work with clients on how they can empower themselves in leadership spaces, using their personal brands to make a difference and make an impact.
 If you would like to work with me get in touch.